justinlittman/fbarc/README.md

 f(b)arc finds additional nodes in the graph for a node.
 For example, for a Page it may find the Album nodes.
 The `--levels` parameter will determine the number of levels of nodes that are retrieved, with the default being 1 (i.e., the graph for just the node that was requested).
 Each additional node graph is returned separately.
+Setting `--levels` to 0 will continue until all nodes reachable by edges are exhausted.
+Be careful, because depending on the definitions, this could be, well, infinite.
 Use the `--exclude` parameter to exclude definitions from recursive retrieval.

 Note that f(b)arc may need to make multiple requests to retrieve the entire node graph so executing the graph command may take some time.